rhythmio/rhythmio-raspbian/README.md

-rhythmio-raspbian
+Rhythm/io for Raspbian
 =================

-The scripts to build rhythm/io on raspbian.
+The scripts to build Rhythm/io on raspbian.